oscarlevin/discrete-book/README.md

 `make pdf`

-To make the html verion, you first need to extract images from the source:
+To make the html version, you first need to extract images from the source:

 `make diagrams`